rking1705/homelab-cybersecurity/infrastructure/pfsense_firewall.md

   - In a proper setup, the management device would already sit on the management VLAN (10.10.10.X) to access the web UI through LAN rather than WAN.
 I ran into the issue with losing access to the web UI because all of the physical devices in my setup are on the home network.
   - I learned that 2 NICs are required for pfSense (WAN and LAN), and how to add a new virtual NIC.
   - Implementing rules that protect devices, while still providing functionality
+  - Wazuh and future management tools need to be moved to the management VLAN